tldr-pages/tldr/pages/common/sdk.md

 `sdk current {{sdk_name}}`

-- Show the stable versions of installed SDKs:
+- Show the stable versions of all installed SDKs:

 `sdk current`